python-discord/bot/bot/resources/tags/bot_var.md

         await message.channel.send(self.bot.test) # This will only work if u have specified the commands.Bot instance in your Cog's init.
 ```

 Bot variables are better than global variables because these variables can be accessed anywhere where your Bot instance is accessible!

-But be sure **not** to overwrite any existing bot attribute, like `cogs` or `users`.
-Name your bot variables carefully!
+⚠️ Be sure **not** to overwrite any existing bot attribute, like `cogs` or `users`.
+Be sure to name your bot variables carefully!